yabellini/SitioAcademico/content/en/talk/Inundaciones/index.md

 slides:
 summary: Talk in Spanish.
 This talk shows the evolution of 20 years of the processing of satellite data to analyze agricultural emergencies like floods.
 tags: []
-title: Geotechnologies in the cloud and its application in agricultural emergencies (Geotecnologías en la nube y su aplicación en emergencias agropecuarias)
+title: Geotechnologies in the cloud and its application in agricultural emergencies
 url_code: ""
 url_pdf: "GEE_Inundaciones2018.pdf"
 url_slides: ""